Here is a scenario:

 It wasn’t until the topic of Warren Buffet came up in my office the other day that I realized how unhappy I am currently working here.
 I remembered something I read about him in terms of how he prioritized his life.
 He said to make a list of the 25 most important things you want to do in your life, do the top five and discard the rest; it allows you more time to do the ones most important to you.

-I’m not a fan of anecdotal lessons although I’m aware that this entire blog is anecdotal, but in all reality, life is an anecdotal experience from many different perspectives.
-The best lesson you could learn is that it’s not about wasting time but rather list as if there is no time to waste.
+I’m not a fan of anecdotal lessons although I’m aware that this entire blog is anecdotal.
+The reality, life is an anecdotal experience from many different perspectives.